Japan walkable city program linked to longer healthy lifespans

 Clinic records and public health dashboards were updated in April 2026.
 Ministry of Health Labour and Welfare Japan noted that the results met or exceeded targets set at the beginning of the reporting year.

-How it happened
+How did it happen?

 Cities narrowed car lanes, added shaded sidewalks, and placed benches every 200 meters.
 Health clinics offered free walking groups led by community volunteers.
 Planners used health ministry guidelines for senior-friendly curb cuts and crossing times.

-Why it matters
+Why does it matter?

 Daily walking reduces heart disease and diabetes risk.
 Accessible streets help seniors stay independent longer.
 Public health gains follow from urban design choices.